-Finally, in Table A9 (p.
-A19), we leverage one especially unique property of our panel data set.
-Specifically, we analyze variation in union support for the same candidates who run as incumbents over multiple election cycles.
+Finally, in Table A7, we leverage one especially unique property of our panel data set.
+Specifically, we analyze union support for the same candidates who run as incumbents over multiple election cycles.
 Adding in candidate-specific (in place of school district) fixed effects, we find that top-of-the-scale salary increases continue to predict whether unions step up to provide (or withdraw previously given) support for the very same candidate across multiple elections cycles.
-Taken together with our withindistrict findings, the relationship that we observe between teacher salaries and support for incumbents is exceptionally robust.
+Taken together with our within-district findings, the relationship that we observe between teacher salaries and support for incumbents is exceptionally robust.